 To learn more about creating your own base images, see Creating base images.

-pip3 install, we need to get our
+pip3 install, you need the

-requirements.txt file into our image.
-We’ll use the
+requirements.txt file into the image.
+Use the

 COPY command to do this.
-The

-requirements.txt file into our working directory
+requirements.txt file into the working directory

 COPY requirements.txt requirements.txt

-RUN command to execute the command
+RUN command to run

 RUN pip3 install -r requirements.txt